BrunoArrostini/CityAdvisor/README.md

 ## Link 🔗

-Clicking on the image below you'll go quicly to the page:
+Clicking on the globe below you'll go quicly to the page:

 <a href="https://cityadvisor.netlify.app"><img src="src/assets/img/globus.svg"></a>

 ## License

-City Advisor is licensed by <a href= "https://github.com/BrunoArrostini/counter/blob/main/LICENSE.md"> MIT LICENSE.
+City Advisor is licensed by <a href="https://github.com/BrunoArrostini/counter/blob/main/LICENSE.md"> MIT LICENSE.